-Response- The Department and the Adirondack Park Agency recognize the need to upgrade the Eighth Lake boat launch for resource protection and ease of public access.
-The APSLMP limits boat launches for trailered boats to lakes less than 1,000 acres in size.
-Fishing and Waterway Access (FWA) sites are compliant with the APSLMP at those smaller lakes.
+Response- The Department and the Adirondack Park Agency recognize the need to address the condition, safety and use of the Eighth Lake boat launch for resource protection and ease of public access.
+Due to APSLMP guidelines and criteria, however, this is being temporarily delayed.